Alejogb1/job-board/blog-data/how-do-i-fix-wrong-number-of-arguments-errors-in-solidus-affirm.md

 id: "how-do-i-fix-wrong-number-of-arguments-errors-in-solidus-affirm"
 ---

-Okay, let's tackle this.
-I've seen my share of "wrong number of arguments" errors in Solidus, particularly when interacting with external services like Affirm, and they can be a bit of a head-scratcher initially.
+,  I've seen my share of "wrong number of arguments" errors in Solidus, particularly when interacting with external services like Affirm, and they can be a bit of a head-scratcher initially.
 These errors usually stem from a mismatch between the number of arguments a method expects and the number you're providing during a call.
 It’s a fundamental issue in programming, and when it’s related to an external library, tracing the problem requires a methodical approach.

 Specifically regarding Solidus and Affirm, these errors typically surface when dealing with their API interactions, particularly within payment gateway logic or custom integrations.
 The crux of the issue often lies in how the data is being formatted or passed when creating authorization tokens, capturing payments, or even when querying transaction status.
 Often, the structure of data expected by Affirm’s API is not precisely matching what's being passed from Solidus.